Wildsong/geowebcache-compose/README.md

 docker-compose up -d

-Yours might show up at
-https://localhost:8080/geowebcache

-Mine might show up at
-https://geowebcache.wildsong.biz/geowebcache
+Remember, you are really running the service on a Tomcat instance, so it will want the path to be complete with the service name, for example, yours might show up at https://localhost:8080/geowebcache and mine might show up at https://geowebcache.wildsong.biz/geowebcache

+I can see traffic on port 443 from my browser.